-- EB-2 (Traffic Stop Data Collection), most recently amended on January 7, 2020. - GH-4 (Bureau of Internal Oversight Audits and Inspections), most recently amended on October 30, 2018. - GH-5 (Early Identification System), most recently amended on January 4, 2019.
+- EB-2 (Traffic Stop Data Collection), most recently amended on January 7, 2020. - GH-4 (Bureau of Internal Oversight Audits and Inspections), most recently amended on April 30, 2020. - GH-5 (Early Identification System), most recently amended on May 6, 2020.

-MCSO has completed four comprehensive annual evaluations of traffic stop data to look for evidence of racial profiling or other bias-based policing.
-The first three were conducted by MCSO's first contract vendor, Arizona State University.
-The latest was conducted by MCSO's new vendor, CNA.
+MCSO has completed four comprehensive annual Traffic Stop Annual Report (TSAR) analyzing traffic stop data to look for evidence of racial profiling or other bias-based policing.
+The first three TSARs were conducted by MCSO's first contract vendor, Arizona State University.
+The latest TSAR was conducted by MCSO's current vendor, CNA.

-MCSO released the first annual comprehensive evaluation on May 24, 2016 titled, "Preliminary Yearly Report for the Maricopa County's Sheriff's Office, Years 2014-2015."
-It found that there are deputies engaged in racially biased policing when compared to the average behavior of their peers.
+MCSO released the first TSAR in May 2016 titled, "Preliminary Yearly Report for the Maricopa County's Sheriff's Office, Years 2014-2015."
+It found that there are deputies engaged in racially-biased policing when compared to the average behavior of their peers.

-MCSO released the second annual evaluation on March 1, 2017.
+MCSO released the second TSAR in March 2017.
 However, this evaluation had to be withdrawn due to data problems; it was subsequently re-released on July 28, 2017 and posted on MCSO's website in October 2017.
-There were no significant differences in findings from those of the first annual evaluation.
+There were no differences in findings from those of the first annual evaluation.
 It confirmed the first report's main finding that racially biased policing within MCSO appears to be both a deputy and organizational level problem.

-The third annual comprehensive evaluation was released on May 17, 2018, employing methodologies similar to those in the first two comprehensive evaluations and found the same results of its two predecessor reports: racially biased policing persists within MCSO at the organizational level.
+MCSO released its third TSAR in May 2018, which reported the same results of its two predecessor reports: racially-biased policing persists within MCSO at the organizational level.